 Second, simultaneous update of DL/UL beam RS across multiple CCs was introduced.
 Up to two CC lists can be configured by RRC for DL and UL, respectively.
 Once a DL beam RS ID is activated for a CORESET in a CC by MAC CE, the RS(s) with the same RS ID are activated in other CC(s) in the same CC list.
 Once one or more DL beam RS ID(s) are activated for PDSCH in a CC by MAC CE, the RS(s) with the same RS ID(s) are activated in other CC(s) in the same CC list.
 Once a spatial relation RS is activated for an aperiodic or semi-persistent SRS resource in a CC by MAC CE, the same RS is activated as spatial relation RS for the SRS resource(s) with the same resource ID in other CC(s) in the same CC list.

 Third, in Rel.15, PUCCH spatial relation can be activated/deactivated per resource level, meaning that 128 MAC CEs may need to be signalled to UE for updating spatial relation for all PUCCH resources in the worst case.
 Based on above motivation, resource grouping based PUCCH spatial relation activation/deactivation was introduced.
-Considering multiple UE panels, up to four PUCCH resource groups can be configured by RRC per BWP, and one MAC CE can activate/deactivate a common spatial relation RS for all the PUCCH resources in the same group.
+Up to four PUCCH resource groups can be configured by RRC per BWP, and one MAC CE can activate/deactivate a common spatial relation RS for all the PUCCH resources in the same group.

 Fourth, in Rel.15, spatial relation for aperiodic SRS is configured by RRC only, which may lead to unnecessary RRC overhead for configuring a sufficient number of SRS resources or large latency for RRC reconfiguration.
 Based on above motivation, MAC CE based spatial relation indication for aperiodic/semi-persistent SRS was introduced.
 One MAC CE can update spatial relation(s) of one SRS resource set, where different spatial relation can be indicated per resource within the resource set.